rails/rails/guides/source/active_record_basics.md

-Object Relational Mapping, commonly referred to as ORM, is a technique that connects the rich objects of a programming language to tables in a relational database management system (RDMS).
+Object Relational Mapping, commonly referred to as ORM, is a technique that connects the rich objects of a programming language to tables in a relational database management system (RDBMS).
 In the case of a Rails application, these are Ruby objects.
 Using ORM, the attributes of Ruby objects, as well as the relationship between objects, can be easily stored and retrieved from a database without writing SQL statements directly.
 Overall, ORMs minimize the amount of